Radio Security Services

 Short wave radio signals are notoriously unstable and to be sure of interception a number of radio interception stations were built across Britain, each with large aerial arrays and several huts and ultimately employing upwards of 1,500 operators maintaining a twenty-four-hour watch.

 In the early months of the war an immediate response was, however, fraught with practical difficulties since it would take time to build such structures on a nationwide basis.
-To provide the blanket coverage required quickly the R.S.S. approached and enlisted the aid of a large number of skilled radio hams, called Voluntary Interceptors (V.Is).
+To provide the blanket coverage required as quickly as it could, the R.S.S. approached and enlisted the aid of a large number of skilled radio hams (amateur radio enthusiasts), called Voluntary Interceptors (V.Is).
 These were recruited from among the most skilled of Britain’s pre-war radio amateurs, often members of the Radio Society of Great Britain.
 Self-evidently members already had the necessary short-wave radio receivers needed to pick up transmissions and the skills to operate them, though they had had their transmitting crystals impounded at the outbreak of war.

 Since most of them would have had day-time civilian jobs, they carried out the bulk of their work at night and often operated from their own homes or businesses.
 They carried out the same function as the R.S.S. stations by monitoring radio frequencies for any unexpected transmissions and any intercepted messages thus discovered were noted upon an RSS signal pad, placed in an envelope inside another envelope and forwarded to P.O.
 Box 25, Barnet, the intercept station R.S.S had established at Arkley View in Barnet, London.
 In effect this became a staging post in a line which led ultimately to Bletchley Park, the location of the secret Government Code and Cipher School.
 There, a vast effort was being expended on the crucial task of breaking Germany’s Enigma code and upon the rapid deciphering of Enigma messages.
 At one point some 10,000 V.I. log sheets were being sent to Arkley View!